Rhino & Elephant Conservation Volunteering

 CONSERVATION & COMMUNITIES COMBO

-We have introduced a new Conservation & Communities combination project which enables volunteers to combine two very different projects within Zimbabwe.
 If you want to experience iconic wildlife, but also learn first-hand about the challenges of rural life, and work on much-needed community support projects, we highly recommend spending a week or two at our Community Outreach Programme, based just outside Africa’s Adventure Capital – Victoria Falls.
-Click for more details of ourΒ new Conservation & Communities Programme.
+Click for more details of our new Conservation & Communities Programme.

 CONSERVANCY & SANCTUARY COMBO

-We’ve also combined our Rhino & Elephant Programme with our popular Primate Conservation Programme.
 Experience large and small animal conservation, working with two organisations dedicated to Zimbabwe’s animal welfare.
 As well as interacting with and learning about Africa’s iconic large mammals, you can also get to grips with caring for a range of smaller mammals and birds, based at Zimbabwe’s only dedicated primate rehabilitation centre.
-Click for more details of our Conservancy & Rehabilitation combinationΒ project.
+Click for more details of our Conservancy & Rehabilitation combination project.

 Your rooms and communal areas will be cleaned every day, and the housekeeping staff will also do your laundry when required.
 An outhouse laundry is available for washing smalls or should you wish to do an extra load of your own.